Daylight saving time: 4 surprising health effects of 'falling back' an hour

-Twice a year, daylight saving time shifts throw us off our usual routine.
+Twice a year, switching between daylight saving time and standard time throws us off our usual routine.
 We might expect to feel a bit sleepy or maybe even a little “off.”
 But springing forward or falling back an hour can have other surprising effects: It’s linked to changes in our health, diet and even tendency to get into an accident.

 “Sleep is a kind of outward symbol of the timing processes of our body,” explained Chris Winter, M.D., author of “The Sleep Solution” and president of the Charlottesville Neurology and Sleep Medicine clinic in Virginia.
 “Our bodies function on an internal schedule, from hormone release to body temperature to cognition – and sleep is linked to them all.”